-11 Ways You Might Be Keeping Your Partner At A Distance That You Don't Even Realize
+11 Ways You're Keeping Your Partner At A Distance

 We've all seen the movies with the sexy, wounded protagonists who keep everyone at a distance.
 Usually the movie involves an equally sexy character who breaks down the wounded protagonist's walls and teaches them that it really is better to love and feel and let people in.
 (Side note: Now I'm hungry for popcorn.)
 Sine art imitates life, you've probably been (or dated) this person at some point in your life.
 And hopefully you've learned the hard lesson that you can't go through life without making some real, deep, lasting connections with people.